davidmarkclements/pretty-positive/Readme.md

 ## Synchronous by Design

-`pretty=positive` is synchronous on purpose - in a CLI like environment there's little need for a prompt to be asynchronous (unless we wanted to do something in the background, in which case `pretty-positive` doesn't match your requirements).
+`pretty-positive` is synchronous on purpose - in a CLI like environment there's little need for a prompt to be asynchronous (unless we wanted to do something in the background, in which case `pretty-positive` doesn't match your requirements).